Why some people with COVID lose their sense of smell

 So, when people describe losing their sense of taste, he adds, “what patients are describing might actually be a change in the perception of flavor.”

-But it’s likely that some people may very well be facing a long-term loss.
-“It’s possible to lose your sense of smell permanently after being sick with a virus,” he says.
+But as many as 25 percent of people don’t get these senses back after recovery from COVID for months or even years.
+And some people may have long-term loss.
+“It’s possible to lose your sense of smell permanently after being sick with a virus,” Rowan says.
 “Though relatively uncommon, it’s a top cause of anosmia among the general population.”

-Instead, says Rowan, “what we have found to be the most successful for treating patients with loss of sense of smell is something called smell training.”
-During smell training—also called olfactory training or olfactory rehab—a healthcare provider (HCP) typically asks you to sniff different scents a few times daily to strengthen the function of your olfactory nerves.
+Historically, for other viruses, says Rowan, “what we have found to be the most successful for treating patients with loss of sense of smell is something called smell training.”
+During smell training—also called olfactory training or olfactory rehab—a healthcare provider (HCP) typically asks you to sniff certain specific scents a few times daily for about 12 weeks to strengthen the function of your olfactory nerves.

 “Just like if you had a knee surgery and needed to undergo physical rehabilitation, it's not like you lost your leg,” says Rowan.
 “You can still use it, but it will take some time to recover.”

-Ultimately, says Rowan, in the setting of a global pandemic, loss of smell and taste is something to be taken very seriously.
-And if that loss persists even after your recover from COVID-19, treatment is available.
+Ultimately, says Rowan, loss of smell and taste is something to be taken very seriously.
+And if that loss persists even after you recover from COVID, treatment is available.
 “If you lose it,” he says, “it doesn't necessarily mean that it's gone forever.”

 Article sources open article sources